nbicocchi/learn-microservices/modules/chassis/chassis-java/slides/0 - 12 Factors App.md

 ## IV.
 Backing Services

-* Treat external services as attached resources
+* Treat external services as attached resources (*An attached resource is something the application does not own or embed internally, but connects to at runtime through configuration.*)

 **Examples:**